linroger/Finance-Notes-and-Marginalia/Financial Engineering/Principles of Financial Engineering/Chapter 3 Cash Flow Engineering, Interest Rate Forwards and Futures.md

 We begin the engineering of a synthetic forward loan by following the same strategy described in Chapter 1.
 We first decompose the forward loan cash flows into separate diagrams and then try to convert these into known liquid instruments by adding and subtracting appropriate new cash flows.
 This is done so that, when added together, the extra cash flows cancel each other out and the original instrument is recovered.
 Figure 3.11 displays the following steps:

-1. We begin with the [cash flow](../../Financial%20Markets/Financial%20Engineering%20and%20Arbitrage%20in%20the%20Financial%20Markets/PART%20I%20RELATIVE%20VALUE%20BUILDING%20BLOCKS/Chapter%201%20-%20Purpose%20and%20Structure%20of%20Financial%20Markets/Preview%20of%20the%20Book.md) diagram for the forward loan shown in Figure 3.11a.
+[^1]: We begin with the cash flow diagram for the forward loan shown in Figure 3.11a.
 We detach the two cash flows into separate diagrams.
 Note that at this stage, these cash flows cannot

 ![](c16794d0b3a76fc1785594064b513e208546ed2fd56dd1da29569572d5db14f7.jpg)